-Catagories Key references Rationale Personal Data A platform for individual consumers to monetize data on their terms Datum, DataWallet, Physical Marketplaces to the concerned buyers.
-Business Data A platform that enables B2B data exchange by providing a standard Not yet implemented.
-Marketplaces data model and interface to trade data Not yet implemented.
-Sensor Data A platform to trade real-time data streams from IoT sensors IOTA DataMarket, DataBroker DAO, Steamr Marketplaces A platorin to trade real-time data streams from for sensors
+Catagories Key references Rationale Personal Data A platform for individual consumers to monetize data on their terms Datum DataWallat Dhysical Marketplaces to the concerned buyers.
+Datum, Data wanet, Physical Business Data A platform that enables B2B data exchange by providing a standard Not yet implemented.
+Marketplaces data model and interface to trade data Sensor Data A whether we to the design of the effective from I-T company IOTA DataMarket, DataBroker DAO, Steamr Marketplaces A platform to trade real-time data streams from for sensors

-Table 2: Types of data marketplaces (Smith, 2018) ---------- ------- --------- -------------- --------- -------
+Fable 2: Types of data marketplaces (Smith, 2018 8) ---------- ---------- ------------------- -------------- ----